damiendr/ISPC.jl/README.md

 ## High-level interface

-*Work in progress, expect bugs and missing math functions.
+*Work in progress!
+The high-level interface is fairly functional already, but bugs and the odd missing math function should be expected.
 More documentation to come.*

 See the [example notebook](https://github.com/damiendr/ISPC.jl/blob/master/examples/ISPC-mandelbrot.ipynb) for an overview.